NASM CES Study Guide

 The actual intensity of the activity will determine which of these contributes the most.

-Carbs will be the ones used during moderate and high intensity activity, and fats will be the main one used during low intensity exercise.
+Carbs will be the ones used during moderate and high intensity activity, and fats will be the main ones used during low intensity exercise.

-Make sure to go through the table on fueling strategies for these two types of activity in this chapter.
+Make sure to review the table on fueling strategies for these two types of activity in this chapter.

 Note the timing of the meals, the composition of those meals, and the hydration strategy that is recommended to accompany the timing.

-There is strength and endurance strategies for athletes.
-Make sure to note the differences in the makeups.
+There are strength and endurance strategies for athletes.
+Make sure to note the differences in the makeup.

 Hydration

-The objective of hydration in relation to planned activity will be to replace the amount of fluid that is lost when sweating and keeping that hydration status as we are going into the next training session.
+The objective of hydration concerning planned activity will be to replace the fluid lost when sweating and keep that hydration status as we go into the next training session.

-If less than 3 percent of body weight is lost in the session or competition, the client may consume fluid as they desire.
+If less than 3 percent of body weight is lost in the session or competition, the client may consume fluid as desired.

 Movement Strategies